SwissDataScienceCenter/renku/helm-chart/utils/postgres_migrations/version_upgrades/README.md

 ## Restart PostgreSQL

-- Add or modify the `postgresql.persistence.existingClaim` entry in your values file (provide the name of the new PVC, so probably `data-renku-postgresql-v11`).
+- Add or modify the `postgresql.persistence.existingClaim` entry in your values file (provide the name of the new PVC, so probably `data-renku-postgresql-v<postgresql-major-version>`).
 - Bump the postresql version `postgresql.image.tag` in your values file to the target version and redeploy Renku through helm.

 ## Cleanup